 It depends on your location and what type of panels you're installing.
 With the winter months in Florida being very mild, you have a lengthy window to install your panels, though they won't achieve peak performance until summer arrives.

-Generally speaking, your energy bills will significantly decrease after you install solar panels.
+Generally speaking, your energy bills will decrease significantly after you install solar panels.
 This is because you're using the energy you generate for free rather than buying it from your power company.
 In Kendall West, the average amount someone can save is $1,166 per year.
-With net metering programs offered by many utilities, you could ultimately make a profit from your system after the payback period concludes.
+With net metering programs offered by many utilities, you could ultimately make a profit from your system when your payback period is done.

-The most common types of home solar panels in Kendall West include monocrystalline, thin-film and polycrystalline.
+Some frequently-used types of home solar panels in Kendall West include thin-film, polycrystalline and monocrystalline.
 Monocrystalline panels are balanced and efficient, while polycrystalline and thin-film panels pair good performance with greater upfront value.
-Talk with your local provider about what kinds of solar panels they work with.
+Ask your local provider about what kinds of solar panels they work with.